 Organization of Classes

 The school is organized into multi-age groupings of students with a goal of a student teacher ratio of no more than 10:1 throughout the school day.
 Students attend school from 8:00 until 1:30 on Monday and from 8:00 to 3:00 Tuesday through Friday.
-(A before-school and an after-school program are available.)
 Children are assigned to learning groups on the basis of their needs, achievements, and abilities.
-Assignment to a single grade level based on chronological age is de-emphasized.